 - Monitoring User Activity

 - Monitoring Instance Activity

-- Monitoring Host Activity
+- · Monitoring Host Activity

 - Determining the Cause of Spikes in Database Activity

 - Customizing the Database Performance page

-4.1 Monitoring User Activity
+Monitoring User Activity

-As described in Oracle Database Performance Method , database time (DB time) is an indicator of the total database instance workload.
+As described in Oracle Database Performance Method, database time (DB time) is an indicator of the total database instance workload.
 The average active sessions for a time period equals the total database time of all user sessions during the period divided by the elapsed time (wall-clock time) for the period.

-The Average Active Sessions chart on the Performance page shows the average active sessions for CPU usage and wait classes in the time period.
-By following the performance method explained in Oracle Database Performance Method , you can drill down from the chart to identify the causes of instance-related performance issues and resolve them.
+The Average Active Sessions graph on the Performance Hub page shows the average active sessions for CPU usage and wait classes in the time period.
+You can drill down by clicking on the graph to identify the causes of instance-related performance issues and resolve them.